Uxío Marcos

-Uxío Adrián Marcos Nores (born 11 January 1993) is a Spanish footballer who plays for CCD Cerceda as a central defender.
+Uxío Adrián Marcos Nores (born 11 January 1993) is a former Spanish footballer who plays as a centre-back.

 Club career

 Born in Ourense, Galicia, Uxío was a youth product of local Deportivo de La Coruña.
 He made his debuts as a senior with the reserves, representing the side in both the third and fourth divisions.

 Uxío made his official debut for the Galicians' first team on 8 September 2013, starting in a 0–1 home loss against Real Murcia.
 He left Dépor in June of the following year.

 In August 2014 Uxío joined another reserve team, Córdoba CF B also in the third division.